Saba Gul Fellow 2011

 What is your solution to this need?
 Describe your business strategy.

 Popinjay provides the artisans it works with practical skills training, fantastic wages, dignity and a path to self-sufficiency.
 By connecting them to large markets, it brings them fair wages for their work.

 Convince us it will work.
 What milestones have you achieved?

-BLISS was an MIT IDEAS Competition winner, a grantee of the MIT Legatum Center, incubated by Social Venture Partners Rhode Island, and 1 of 16 finalists from 500+ entries at the Global Social Venture Competition.
+Popinjay (earlier called BLISS) was an MIT IDEAS Competition winner, a grantee of the MIT Legatum Center, incubated by Social Venture Partners Rhode Island, and 1 of 16 finalists from 500+ entries at the Global Social Venture Competition.
 Our founder Saba is also a 2011 StartingBloc fellow.
-Her work was recently recognized by the US State Department via a dinner invitation from Secretary Hillary Clinton.
-We have been featured by NBC News, MIT Technology Review, Providence Business News, the Express Tribune, and various other publications.
+Her work was recently recognized by the US State Department via a dinner invitation from Secretary Hillary Clinton and we were finalists for the Echoing Green fellowship.
+We have been featured by NBC News, MIT Technology Review, Huffington Post, Fast Company, Providence Business News, the Express Tribune, and various other publications.